ayhandorman/Soldier/README.md

 ## How it works?

-Click to anywhere on the screen to start walking.
+Hold right mouse button to draw rocks and left click to send the soldier to current mouse position.